DoD-Platform-One/velero/docs/DEVELOPMENT_MAINTENANCE.md

 - To Do

 # Modifications made to upstream
-This is a high-level list of modifitations that Big Bang has made to the upstream helm chart.
+This is a high-level list of modifications that Big Bang has made to the upstream helm chart.
 You can use this as as cross-check to make sure that no modifications were lost during the upgrade process.

 ## chart/values.yaml